Learning to Order for Inventory Systems with Lost Sales and Uncertain Supplies: Numerical Experiments

 \subsection{Random Yield Model}

 In this section, we consider the random yield model where $s(q,Z)=q\cdot Z$.
 The experiment setup is the same as the setup in \Cref{sec:RCapacity}.
 As we can see, the results for the random yield model are similar to the results for the random capacity model in \Cref{sec:RCapacity}.
 In \Cref{fig:05}, we study how the critical ratio of the model would influence the performance of \Cref{alg}.
 We fix the holding cost $h=5$.
 We set the value of $b$ to be $28.33$, $20$ and $15$ to study the performance of \Cref{alg} under different critical ratio.
-The regret would decrease with critical ratio.
-In \Cref{fig:02}, we study how the variance of the supply parameter $Z$ would influence the performance of \Cref{alg}.
+The regret \blue{increases} with critical ratio.
+In \Cref{fig:02}, we study how the variance of the supply parameter $Z$ influences the performance of \Cref{alg}.
 We let $Z$ follow a uniform distribution over $[10-a, 10+a]$, with $a$ being set to $2$, $3$ and $4$.
-As we can see, the influence of the supply variance on the regret is negligible and for all instances, the relative regret would shrinkage to within $5\%$ as $T$ grows to $1000$.
-In \Cref{fig:03}, we show that the regret would increase the lead time $L$, which is in correspondence with our $\tO(L+\sqrt{T})$ regret.
-In \Cref{fig:04}, we show that the regret would increase as the demand variance becomes larger.
+As we can see, the influence of the supply variance on the regret is negligible and for all instances, the relative regret shrinkages to within $5\%$ as $T$ grows to $1000$.
+In \Cref{fig:03}, we show that the regret increases with the lead time $L$, which is in correspondence with our $\tO(L+\sqrt{T})$ regret.
+In \Cref{fig:04}, we show that the regret {increases} as the demand variance becomes larger.